saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 print(SAM.bmi_body())
 ```

-Example: Create a function create email for a new employee,
+Let's explain it further with an example.
+Create a function to generate an email for a new employee.

 ```python
 class Create_employee: